tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 position observables, we will have :math:`\mathbf{h}=[\alpha(t_{1}); \delta(t_{1}); \alpha(t_{2}); \delta(t_{2}); \alpha(t_{3}); \delta(t_{3})]`,
 and the associated vector of times will be :math:`\mathbf{t}=[t_{1}; t_{1}; t_{2}; t_{2}; t_{3}; t_{3}]`.

-Since the dependent variables that are saved in the ``ObservationCollection`` will typically differ per constituent ``SingleObservationSet``, it is not possible to extract a single list of these from the full collection.
+Since the dependent variables that are saved in the :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` will typically differ per constituent :class:`~tudatpy.numerical_simulation.estimation.SingleObservationSet`, it is not possible to extract a single list of these from the full collection.
 Instead, they can only be extracted from the single observation set.

 .. _loading_data: